khuan86/khuan86.github.io/_portfolio/08_hipages-redesign.md

 ## Solution
 Most people who land on the site would begin searching.
 We designed the search field to be more prominent and the text-field to be active automatically.
 We removed a lot of the SEO text as it look up a large chunk of the old design and made the webpage overwhelming with text.

-{% include figure image_path="/assets/images/eg-hip-search.png" caption="Having the search field active upon site load, the user is able to type immediately, similar to Google.com" %}
+{% include figure image_path="/assets/images/eg-hip-search.png" caption="Having the search field active upon site load, the user is able to type immediately, similar to Google" %}

 We found that a lot of people click on the What's Hot links so we decided to try something and add them underneath the search field.
 We also wanted to increase the user's length of stay on the site so we featured some of our most popular articles in our best categories.
 This helps user engagement and is great for SEO.